igorabrandao/Py-Geolocation-Opendata/README.md

 This project´s goals are:

-- How much CO² each manifacturer emits?
-- Which fuel type is more ecologically sustainable?
-- The engine capacity implies directly in its pollution emission?

 - Generate a Histogram/bar figure reporting the number of "municipal schools" and "health units";
 - Generate a Geocoder figure about those units;
 - Generate a heatmap figure considering the number of employees in each unit.